1010098686/Computer-Graphic/README.md

 # Computer-Graphic
-an application about computer graphic
+an application about computer graphic. it is written with C++ using MFC and OpenGL